Flow-Community/Community.News/README.md

 ```
 This part of the AbstractNews NodeType defines that each news entry has a related author.
 Mind the word "reference" which states that there is only one vs the entry "references" in the categories property of this NodeType, which states that there can be multiples assigned.

+## 4. TypoScript
+All files mentioned can be found in the folder *Resources/Private/TypoScript/* or according subfolders.
+We use TypoScript2 to get the news nodes (like news, categories, authors, etc.) that have been created by editors/admins in the backend and pass them to the Fluid templates (see below) for rendering.
+You can find details about TypoScript2 at: https://neos.readthedocs.org/en/1.2/IntegratorGuide/InsideTypoScript.html

+###4.1 Root.ts2
+As mentioned above - this file is auto-loaded due to our Configuration.yaml and includes all needed TypoScript files in turn.